 Crisp, botanical, bracing, bold—all of these are terms that can be used to described the Alaska.
 A close relative of the Martini, the Alaska was developed in the early 1900s, though the origin of its name remains a mystery.
 Originally, the recipe called for Old Tom Gin, a sweeter, barrel-aged gin historically used in the Martinez.
-By the Alaska’s publication in “The Savoy Cocktail Book” in 1930, however, the Old Tom was replaced with a London dry gin, and has remained so since.“It dances between spirit-driven and citrus-forward,” says bartender Keli Rivers.
+By the Alaska’s publication in “The Savoy Cocktail Book” in 1930, however, the Old Tom was replaced with a London dry gin, and has remained so since.
+“It dances between spirit-driven and citrus-forward,” says bartender Keli Rivers, formerly of San Francisco's Whitechapel, a temple of gin and gin cocktails.
 “It’s good, moving from one side of the spectrum to the other.”

 Like a Martini, the Alaska is a straightforward drink to construct, with only gin, yellow Chartreuse and a dash of bitters needed.
 However, each ingredient is a potent elixir on its own.
 Yellow Chartreuse is less commonly used in cocktails than its green brethren, and is sweeter and a bit less botanical, though still a deeply herbaceous spirit.
 Orange bitters add further complexity and botanical notes, as well as a bit of aromatic citrus that is amplified by the lemon zest garnish.

 This simplicity in execution, though, means that the gin choice for the drink is crucial.
 This is not a cocktail where a bottom shelf brand can slip by unnoticed.
 And while the “best” gin for the drink is up to your personal taste preferences, the overt botanical nature of the yellow Chartreuse means a cleaner, more juniper-focused gin is a good pick.